NaTorOG/IPTables-Rules---Basic/README.md

 For even further protection, we can use ipset and create an IP List of trusted IPS that can attempt a connection to the SSH Port.

 ###### Basic Users Management
-All the exposed services(for exposed I mean services accessible externally, like your Minecraft server)
+All the exposed services(for exposed I mean externally accessible services, like your Minecraft server)
 they should always be RUNNED ONLY on a NON sudo User.
-Do not ever and ever use root or any sudo user to run services accessible externally.
+Do not ever and ever use root or any sudo user to run externally accessible services.

+###### Basic Rules
+We aim to prevent your server from being bypassed by UUID Spoofing.

+> Policies